Long Island Child Custody Lawyer

-During a divorce, one of the most difficult issues to resolve is child custody.
-This holds true even when the parents of a child are not married, but are breaking up nonetheless and need to reach a custody arrangement.
+During a divorce, child custody is one of the most challenging issues to resolve.
+This holds even when the parents of a child are not married but are breaking up nonetheless and need to reach a custody arrangement.
 Parents have strong opinions over how the custody of their children should be divided — or not divided in some cases — and often will not back down until they get what they want.
-If you are seeking child custody, you need to retain the services of an experienced Long Island child custody attorney who can assert your rights and make sure that your needs and concerns are not overlooked or ignored.
+If you are seeking child custody, you must retain the services of an experienced Long Island child custody attorney who can assert your rights and ensure your needs and concerns are not overlooked or ignored.

 How Is Child Custody Determined?

-When parents can agree on a child custody arrangement, the courts will typically uphold their decision as long as it is in the best interest of the child.
-When parents cannot mutually agree on an arrangement, the courts will intervene and come up with an arrangement based on the child's best interest.
+When parents can agree on a child custody arrangement, the courts will typically uphold their decision as long as it is in the child's best interest.
+When parents cannot mutually agree on an arrangement, the courts will intervene and devise an arrangement based on the child's best interest.
 There are certain factors judges take into consideration when determining child custody.
 Some of these factors include:

 - Each parent's lifestyle